Metamatrix/mmx-styleguide/README.md

 6. Edit settings.json for your project
 7. Run command nmp install to install all modules
 8. Run command grunt serve to start a server on localhost:9001

+#### Visual regression test

+In this project you can run BackstopJS to output a visual regression test report.
+All css selectors and other properties are specified in the config file named backstop.json.

+* Run command grunt backstop to run the test and see the test report in the browser
+* Run command grunt backstop:reference to create a set of reference screenshots based on the selectors specified in the config file.
+Every time you make changes (intentionally) to a page element you should run this command to update the screenshot references.

+Screenshot references, tests and the html report can be found in reports/backstop_data.